apache/datafusion/docs/source/library-user-guide/adding-udfs.md

 }
 ```

-For brevity, we'll skipped some error handling, but e.g. you may want to check that `args.len()` is the expected number of arguments.

 This "works" in isolation, i.e. if you have a slice of `ArrayRef`s, you can call `add_one` and it will return a new `ArrayRef` with 1 added to each value.

 ```rust